RenzeLou/awesome-instruction-learning/README.md

 <!-- omit in toc -->
 ## Citation

-Find this repository helpful😊?
+Find this repository helpful? 😊

-Please consider citing our paper 👇👇👇:
+Please consider citing our paper. 👇👇👇

-*(**Note that this is only a draft, and we are still working on it.** The first readable version is arriving soon.)*
+*(**Note that the current version of our survey is only a draft, and we are still working on it.** The first readable version is arriving soon.)* 🚀

 ```
 @article{lou2023instruction,